Drea1989/Odie_robo_assistant/odie/actions/uri/README.md

 }
 ```

-Here is the synapse we would use to make Odie speak out loud the name of the user and the name of his company
+Here is the neuron we would use to make Odie speak out loud the name of the user and the name of his company
 ```yml
   - name: "test-get-url-with-template"
     cues: